 Q: Should I restrict either my dog's activity or contact with my dog after the tablet is consumed?

-Since Trifexis is an oral formulation, you may maintain normal activities and interactions with your dog.
+You may maintain normal activities and interactions with your dog.

 Q: How quickly will Trifexis kill fleas?